FD-Bench: A Modular and Fair Benchmark for Data-driven Fluid Simulation

 \textbf{Evaluation Metrics.} To ensure a comprehensive and objective evaluation, we employ a diverse suite of metrics.
 First, we assess the global performance using the root-mean-squared-error (RMSE) and its normalized version (nRMSE).
 However, these measures do not capture local performance nuances.
 We further incorporate additional metrics that focus on specific failure modes, the RMSE in Fourier space (fRMSE) evaluated separately in low, middle, and high-frequency regions.
 Moreover, we extend our assessment to include efficiency evaluations, such as computational time cost and memory consumption.
 More details can be seen in Appendix \ref{sec:imple_details}.

-\textbf{Experimental Setting.} We create a brand-new code base covering different data topologies, resolutions, time steps, and initial conditions.
+\textbf{Experimental Setting.} We create a brand-new codebase covering all of the decompositions.
 We use PyTorch to implement experiments on 8 $\times$ NVIDIA A6000 GPUs.
-For different experiments, we utilize different optimizers with different strategies, including weight decay, learning rates, and schedulers obtained from grid search for all experiments.
+Each dataset is by default split into 80\% for training, 10\% for testing, and 10\% for validation, with a default spatial resolution of 128$\times$128.
+Extensive experiments with varying conditions will be introduced correspondingly.